trailofbits/llvm-sanitizer-tutorial/README.md

 There are three patch files in this repo, one for LLVM, clang, and compiler-rt.
 The install script will download version 8, apply the patches, and put the new files in their appropriate locations.

+This will be stored as a .patch shortly
 ```
 #Clone the repo
 git clone https://github.com/trailofbits/llvm-sanitizer-tutorial.git && cd llvm-sanitizer-tutorial/llvm